redpanda-data/terraform-provider-redpanda/docs/resources/acl.md

 We are not currently able to support ACL creation in self hosted clusters.
 This is an area of active development so expect that to change soon.

 ## Import

+We do not support the import of ACLs into the Redpanda provider at this time.